Here’s my guide to a solo Lake Bled day trip from Ljubljana and why it was a highlight of my Euro trip.

 This information was accurate as of November 2017.

 I headed to the main bus station in Ljubljana, which was just over a 10-minute walk from my hostel.
 I got the bus from platform 7, which stopped at a few places before arriving in Lake Bled just under 1.5 hours later.
-I paid €6.30 for my ticket with cash on the day and everything worked out perfectly.
+It cost €6.30 for my ticket, which I paid with cash on the day.
+From there, everything worked out perfectly.
 Here’s a guide by Get By Bus for more up-to-date information, but getting the bus to Lake Bled is a cheap and easy option.

 Can I tell you, the bus journey got me so excited for my impending arrival in Lake Bled.
 We passed lush green fields that were backdropped by the most picture perfect snow capped mountains.
 The sun was also shining and there was not a cloud in the sky during my Lake Bled day trip.
 Thank you, weather gods.